 ADD & ADHD

-Behavioral therapy is a strategy parents can use to treat their child’s ADD & ADHD.
-Behavioral therapy is often effective at helping a child control her impulsiveness, hyperactivity, and inattentiveness.
-Pediatric therapy along with at-home strategies is helpful at improving the ADD & ADHD child’s overall behavior.
+Exercise is a strategy parents can use to treat their child’s ADD & ADHD.
+Exercise can often help a child control her impulsiveness, hyperactivity, and inattentiveness.
+Combined with at-home strategies, exercise is helpful at managing the symptoms of ADD & ADHD.

 Pediatric Therapy for ADD & ADHD

 Many doctors recommend behavior therapy as a form of treatment for young children diagnosed with ADD & ADHD.
-A behavioral therapist will use several techniques to encourage the child to control his behavior.
-The therapist can suggest alternate behaviors to use in different situations.
-For instance, through therapy, an ADHD child can discover a healthy way to cope when the urge strikes to act out in a violent or disruptive way.
+The physical therapists, occupational therapists, and integrated movement specialists here at Fitness for Health integrate aspects of behavioral therapy in their approach to working with children, such as suggesting alternate behaviors to use in different situations.
+Through our programs, an ADHD child can discover a healthy way to cope when the urge strikes to act out in a violent or disruptive way.

-Pediatric therapy is also useful for children who are struggling socially.
+Our programs are also useful for children who are struggling socially.
 ADD & ADHD children may have difficulty interacting with their peers and have the inability to make lasting friendships.
-The therapist may meet one on one with the child or set up a peer group with a small number of kids diagnosed with ADD or ADHD.
-Peer groups allow children to interact under the supervision of a therapist who can provide feedback on conflict resolution and practicing good social skills.
+Your integrated care team may meet one on one with the child or set up a peer group with a small number of kids diagnosed with ADD or ADHD.
+Peer groups allow children to interact under the supervision of a staff member who can provide feedback on conflict resolution and practicing good social skills.

 Top 3 Tips for Parents